NuperSu/bubblepprof/docs/label-sources.md

 - `runtime.g` layout is private; supported (Go version, pointer size) combinations are narrow.
-- Label key/value bytes from string literals are read from the running process address space (Linux/FreeBSD: `/proc/self/mem`; macOS: Mach-O;
-  Windows/Wine: PE); on unsupported hosts or when `DisableProcessMemoryReader` is set, literal-allocated labels return `string_missing`.
+- Label key/value bytes from string literals are read from the running process address space (Linux/FreeBSD: `/proc/self/mem`; macOS: ASLR-corrected Mach-O segments; Windows/Wine: ASLR-corrected PE sections); on unsupported hosts or when `DisableProcessMemoryReader` is set, literal-allocated labels return `string_missing`.
-- The current verified prototype layout covers a single Go release.
 - `addrspace.ELFReader` covers non-PIE binaries; PIE/ASLR binaries
   require a load bias that the snapshot does not yet record.
   `/debug/memusage` does not expose ELF reading.